danielgustafsson/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Relation with validators

-`Digest` field-value may be cached by intermediaries.
+`Digest` field-value can be cached by intermediaries.

 `Validators` like `Last-Modified` and `ETag` or other caching header fields